taufikhdyt18/apppantaucuan/README.md

-### Copyright © 2024 Taufik Hidayat.
+### Copyright © 2024 Arlecch.
 All rights reserved.